Naramkeshav59/SpeechToTextApp/readme.md

 │   └── js (folder containing javascript files)
-│       ├── chunk.js (for creating chunks using vad.js and send them to the server using AJAX) │       ├── recorder.js (for recording the audio using browser's webrtc) │       └── vad.js      (vad is performed in real-time and we can make decisions based on vad using this) ├── templates
+│       ├── chunk.js (for creating chunks using vad.js and send them to the server using AJAX) │       ├── recorder.js (for recording the audio using browser's webrtc) │       └── vad.js      (Voice Activity Dectection is performed in real-time and we can make decisions based on vad using this)
+├── templates
 │   └── main.html       (to put together all JavaScript logic and interfacing them to the buttons etc.,).
 └── uploads